 - Violations of the rules of evidence or procedure.

 All of our attorneys have an expert-level understanding of DUI defenses and criminal law.
 We will listen to all the facts of your case and help you come up with the best defense to reduce the impact of your criminal case on your life.

-Get a Free Consultation with a California Second Offense DUI Defense Lawyer
+Get a Free Consultation with a DUI Attorney in Los Angeles

 Our approach to your case will include analyzing and addressing every part of the prosecution’s charges and allegations against you.
 If a plea bargain is best for you, our team will fight to negotiate the best possible outcome.
 We will work with you to understand your goals and keep your case from interfering with your life to the maximum extent.

 If we represent you in your second offense DUI defense case, we will attack every part of the prosecution’s case against you.
 We have vast experience handling DUI cases and will fight to get you the best possible outcome.
-Call the second offense DUI lawyers at The Rodriguez Law Group today for a free case evaluation
+Call the second offense DUI lawyers at The Rodriguez Law Group today at (213) 995-6767 for a free case evaluation.